davek184/CoolerMasterUsbC/README.md

 * 150mm long
 * Good start cable
   * https://www.aliexpress.us/item/3256804552474270.html
-  * "Same Direction" so only 2 wires need to be swapped after receiving
+  * "Same Direction" so only 2 wires need to be swapped after receiving.
+Plug in SH (small end) first. swap the D- and D+ wire on the PH end.
   * See pinout diagram

 ## Novatouch Pinout